 Magento 2 Admin URL: How to set a custom Admin URL

 An Admin URL varies with every new platform installation.
-Once installed, the admin URL and path are below the Magento 2 base URL:
+Once installed, the admin URL and base URL of Magento 2 you get are the following:

 Default Base URL: